isaac-mason/arancini/packages/arancini/README.md

 const world = new World<Entity>({
   components: ['position', 'health', 'velocity', 'inventory'], })

-// initialise the world
-world.init()
 ```

 > **Note:**
 > Components must be registered before they can be used.
-You can register components in an existing world using `world.registerComponents`, but doing so after initialising the world will cause a small performance hit.
+You can register components in an existing world using `world.registerComponents`, but doing so will cause a small performance hit as structures for existing entities need to be updated.

 ### 🍱 Creating Entities